caprica/choonio/README.md

 application will fail to run (or update if you rebuild the frontend).

 You need to play around with the IntelliJ Maven life-cycle/plugins window to come up with a configuration that will work for your own workflow.
-In my case it is enough the configre the "generate-resources" lifecycle to run after every IDE build command.
+In my case it is enough the configure the "generate-resources" lifecycle to run after every IDE build command.

 <a href="https://github.com/caprica/choonio/blob/master/etc/doc/intellij-frontend-resources.png"><img alt="IntelliJ Maven resources build configuration" src="https://github.com/caprica/choonio/blob/master/etc/doc/intellij-frontend-resources.png?raw=true" width="180"></a>